 Income you receive from anyone other than an employer must be reported to the IRS after the end of the tax year, just like salary or wages.
-The payer reports the payment to the IRS, and the payee must then report the income on their tax return.
+The payer reports the payments to the IRS, and the payee must then report the income on their tax return.
 Taxes typically aren’t withheld from this type of payment, whether it’s from self-employment or investments.

 The 1099 is an information form, not a tax return, and it covers a wide spectrum of payment situations.